 Long term acute care facilities can consist of hospitals, in-home care, skilled nursing homes, and inpatient rehab centers.
 The type of care and the length that the attention will be provided will depend on varying factors, including the needs of the patient and the insurance coverage.

 Assisted living communities are free-standing residences that are for seniors and those with handicaps.
 Assisted living communities are located all over the United States and vary as to what they have to offer.
 Some offer more amenities than others, and the services provided vary depending on the needs and the facility itself.
+The ability to interact with other seniors and engage in social activities is a major benefit of an assisted living facility, for most elderly persons.
 Many assisted living facilities also allow pets for seniors if your loved one has a small dog or cat.

 The price of assisted living will vary depending on different factors, including location, type of residence, and the needs of each resident.
 When comparing a skilled nursing facility vs. assisted living, it is essential to note that assisted living does not cater to the medical needs of the resident as a skilled nursing facility.